 Noteworthy: In the Spring of 2019 Dr. Johansen was recognized as the outstanding part-time instructor by Austin Peay University.

-Noteworthy: Dr. Imani is a third-generation graduate of Fisk University.
+Noteworthy: Dr. Imani is a second-generation graduate of Fisk University.

 Ms. Willysha S. Jenkins currently serves as Instructor of Bioinformatics.
 She currently holds an M.S. in Biological and Biomedical Sciences from North Carolina Central University.
 She previously served as a graduate teaching assistant at North Carolina Central University.
 Her research interests include: “Big Data” and “Biomarkers of Disease.”